gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Disable-AadrmUsageLogFeature.md

 Note: This cmdlet is not needed and will not run successfully after the usage logging change in February 2016.
 After this date, usage logging is automatically enabled and cannot be disabled; the only PowerShell cmdlet that you need for Azure Rights Management usage logging is [Get-AadrmUserLog](./Get-AadrmUserLog.md).

-For more information about usage logging, see [Logging and analyzing Azure Rights Management usage](https://docs.microsoft.com/rights-management/deploy-use/log-analyze-usage) (https://docs.microsoft.com/rights-management/deploy-use/log-analyze-usage) on the Microsoft documentation site.
+For more information about usage logging, see [Logging and analyzing usage of the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/log-analyze-usage).

 ## EXAMPLES